-Be prepared to eat late in Seville, and to slowly graze over a few drinks and good conversation - although there are definitely some more formal sit-down restaurants for those who are after 3 courses.
+Be prepared to eat late in Seville, and to slowly graze over a few drinks and good conversation - although there are definitely some fantastic, and slightly more formal restaurants for those who are after 3 courses.

-Take a look at our best places below, and you can find our map of the town here.
+Take a look at our best places below.

 Slow Cooked Egg on Mushroom Cake © Espacio Eslava